 Common uses: Steam systems, high-pressure water lines, hydraulic equipment

 How it works: Two semicircular plates are hinged at the center.
 They open outward with forward flow and close together with reverse flow or springs.
+Learn more about butterfly check valves.

 Common uses: HVAC systems, water supply systems, tight spaces where size matters